 The impact of genetic interactions among regulators on downstream target genes is often tested by simultaneous manipulations on levels or activities of the regulators in a model system.
 The SEMIPs app takes advantage of publicly available or existing gene expression information to examine such potential interactions in silico by SEM.
-SEMIPs supports the test of a hypothesis in which two upstream regulators (“Fac1” and “Fac2” in Figure 1) concurrently regulate the levels of one downstream reporter gene (Endpoint in Figure 1) in a 3-node model (Figure 1).
-The input variables for upstream regulators could be either the gene expression levels or the molecular activities in a T-score format.
-Our current SEM model tests both upstream regulators in a regression model on the “endpoint”, where 11 and 21 are the coefficients in the regression model and 1 is the model residual (Figure 1).
-The model also assumes and tests the correlations between these two upstream regulators represented by the arc both-ended error pointing to each other.
-This model also examines the mutual influence between the two upstream regulators’ activities or levels, which may serve as a predication on candidate genetic interactions between the two factors within the context of the gene expression data matrix.
-Operationally, once the SEM tab is selected, the default data (“app_installation_dir/dataSEM/sampleDAT.txt”) will be loaded, and all features are available for users to choose from the drop-down windows (Figure 2).
-Two exogenous variables (Fac1 & Fac2) are hypothesized as “causal factors” in the SEM model and one endogenous variable (Endpoint) as the “effect” (Figure 1).
-The tool reports model fitting statistics in a compressed (zipped) file that can be downloaded, the three-node SEM figure can also be downloaded.
+SEMIPs supports the testing of hypotheses in which two upstream regulators (“Fac1” and “Fac2”) concurrently regulate the levels of one downstream reporter gene (Endpoint) in a 3-node model (Figure 1).
+The input variables for upstream regulators could be either the gene expression levels or the molecular activities in T-Score format.
+Our current SEM model tests both upstream regulators in relation to the “endpoint”, where 11 and 21 are the coefficients in the regression model and 1 is the residual (Figure 1).
+Once the SEM tab is selected, the default data will be loaded and all features are available for the user to choose from the drop-down windows (Figure 2).
+The two exogenous variables (Fac1 & Fac2) are hypothesized as “causal factors” in the SEM model and one endogenous variable (Endpoint) as the “effect” (Figure 1).
+The app reports model fitting statistics and the three-node SEM figure both of which can be downloaded.
 This feature also allows users to test a separate system by uploading their relevant dataset.
 The dataset requires the same format as the example data.
-Results derived from the SEMIPs could aid prioritizing wet lab experimentations and establishing clinical relevance.
+Results derived from the SEMIPs could possibly aidin the prioritization of wet lab experiments and the establishment of clinical relevance.

 Two-class Bootstrap Simulation

 Biological signaling is often transduced by a cascade of downstream effectors in a hierarchical manner.
 The gene signature of an upstream regulator is usually a collective presentation of activities of multiple downstream effectors whose mRNA abundance may or may not be altered upon stimulations.
 In silico dissection of the contribution of effectors to the upstream regulators’ effect has been utilized previously by removing genes that reflect the effector’s activities from the upstream regulator’s gene signature (Creighton, Casa et al. 2008).
-In SEMIPs, genes that are associated with biochemical pathways or belong to the downstream effector’s gene signature could be tested with this two-class (elimination with or without replacement) bootstrap resampling for statistical inference (Figure 3).
-In the test data folder “/app_installation_dir/testData/bootstrap/”, four downstream gene sets are available.
-Under the “Bootstrap” tab, users can navigate to this location and run the bootstrap simulation analysis.
+In the SEMIPs app, genes that are associated with biochemical pathways, or belong to the downstream effector’s gene signature, could be tested with this two-class bootstrap resampling (elimination with or without replacement) for statistical significance (Figure 3).
+The apppackage comes with four downstream gene sets to test the boostrap resampling.
+Under the “Bootstrap” tab, the user can load these gene sets and run the bootstrap simulation analysis.
 The impact on the downstream system can be assessed by either elimination without replacement or with replacement.
 To ensure the rigor of the statistical test, it is recommended to run the bootstrap a minimum of 1,000 times.
 Depending on the hardware configuration, this analysis can take a considerable amount of time.
-Users can download the zipped results after the analysis is completed (shown in supplementary figure 2).
-The results derived from this function could serve as a rationale to further genetic or pharmacological experimentations.
+Users can download the zipped results after the analysis is completed (shown in supplementary Figure 2).
+The results derived from this analysis could potentially serve as a rationale to further genetic or pharmacological experiments.

-A User Case Application
+A Use Case Application